dropkitchen/inapp-msg-templates/README.md

 #### To create a center modal in-app message use the following:

-- For iphone download the folder [iphone-center-modal-template]
+- For iphone messages work within the folder [iphone-center-modal-template]
-- For iPad download the folder [ipad-center-modal-template]
+- For iPad messages work within the folder [ipad-center-modal-template]

 Inside this folder you will find a file called [index.html].
 Within this file you will need to edit the following: